CoolSpy3/hmmm-language-support/docs/README.md

 ### HMMM Assembly

 #### Syntax Highlighting
 The HMMM Language Support extension provides syntax highlighting for HMMM assembly files.
 This includes highlighting for instructions, registers, numbers, comments, line numbers, and pushr/popr instructions.
 Additionally, the registers `r0`, `r13`, `r14`, and `r15` are highlighted differently to indicate that they have special uses in HMMM conventions (or in the case of `r0`, the HMMM language itself).
+The extension also highlights corresponding pairs of `pushr` and `popr` instructions.

 #### Code Validation
 The extension will attempt to validate code in HMMM assembly files.
 This includes checking for missing or incorrect line numbers, invalid instructions, and invalid operands for each instruction.
 Additionally, the extension will attempt to suggest fixes for errors that it finds.